mszjakub/waterwell-A02YYUW/README.md

 # Fieldwork

-Sensor was placed on top of well, under its cover.
+Sensor was placed on top of the well, under its cover.
 A power supply used to provide electric power to the board was AC adapter and USB cable.
 WiFi coverage around the well was also provided.

 > :warning: Because of probe sensing angle 60° it was necessary to build a waveguide to block any echoes that aren't perpendicular to the sensor.
 I find [this article](https://www.apgsensors.com/about-us/blog/how-to-make-a-standpipe-and-wave-guide-for-your-ultrasonic-sensor) helpful.